 She strives to ‘be the change’ she wishes to see in the world and likes to walk the talk, grow the food and integrate life with her studio practice.
-For the last number of years she has been working closely with her partner Rena Blake.
-Together they are consciously focusing on developing The Barna Way an ecological art project on their farm.
-They are organising projects and events such as community tree growing, foraging, ‘meitheall’s’ and other ways of engaging local people in global issues around food, art and sustainability.
+For the last number of years she has been working closely with her partner Rena Blake on The Barna Way, an ecological art and biodiversity project on their farm.
+Last year they planted 10,000 native trees on their land.